As a Solo Female Traveler, Here’s What to Know and Where to Go

 The best cities for solo female travelers

-Tourlane, a trip-planning and -booking service, released its list of the top cities for female solo travelers to visit in 2020, inspired by some of the findings from the 2019–20 Women Peace and Security Index.
+Tourlane, a trip-planning and -booking service, has a list of the top cities for female solo travelers to visit, informed by the Women Peace and Security Index.
 The ranking, which includes 50 international cities, was curated by Tourlane’s female travel experts based on eight categories: female representation in local business, gender equality in society, legal equality, and safety, as well as the price of female-friendly accommodation, a taxi ride, a data plan, and the local mobile internet speed.

-On Tourlane’s list, Ljubljana, Slovenia, came in first place.
-The capital city scored 9.73 out of 10 points in the justice category, referring to the destination’s “low number of laws that limit or differentiate women from men.”
-It also received high women’s equality and safety rankings.
-Singapore landed in second place, but the city-state in Southeast Asia received the highest safety score of any destination on the list (a perfect 10 out of 10), making Singapore a clear choice for women who are interested in traveling solo but haven’t yet done so due to safety concerns.
+On Tourlane’s list, Copenhagen, Denmark, came in first place.
+The capital city scored 9.68 out of 10 points in the justice category, referring to the destination’s “low number of laws that limit or differentiate women from men.”
+Stockholm, Sweden, landed second place, followed by Oslo, Norway.
+Singapore—the city-state in Southeast Asia—landed fourth place but received the highest safety score of any destination on the list (a perfect 10 out of 10), making Singapore a clear choice for women who are interested in traveling solo but haven’t yet done so due to safety concerns.

 Here are Tourlane’s 10 best cities for solo female travelers: